 Men often respond to this from an egoic place.
 They place blame on their partner and introduce a hierarchy of superiority, with themselves placed solely at the top.
 The alternative is to take this as great feedback for how they’re showing up so they can lead better next time.

 Instead of getting frustrated at her taking over, ask yourself:

 - How can I act with more integrity?

 - Is her leadership stronger than mine?
 If yes then how can you follow her instead of fight her?

 In short – Women trust decisive, loving and congruent men to lead them.
 If they don’t feel this they will resist his leadership and take action themselves.

 I hope this post was helpful.
 What’s your experience of this?
 Let me know in the comments and please share this post with a friend if you enjoyed it.
-For regular content like this just fill in the box below.
+For regular content like this just click subscribe below.